pranavkoirala/AdviceGenerator/README.md

 ## My process

 I started with the square in the middle and did the button first along with the javascript for the button before the css.
-After I had the button down the css was pretty simple but I had some problem with text shrinking too much in the mobile version and I found a workaround for that.
+After I had the button down the css was pretty simple but I had some problem with text shrinking too much in the mobile version so eventually I just gave up trying to make a mobile specific version and the desktop version actually seemed to work just fine shrinked down.

 ### Continued development